“But only the high priest entered the inner room, and that only once a year, and never without blood.” Hebrews 9:7

 Last week, we took a walk through the Temple.
 We explored a few of the gates and experienced the excitement of the crowd as the people came together to celebrate Yom Kippur.
 We walked through the Temple, beginning with the Gentile Court.
 Then we made our way through the Woman’s Court and the Man’s Court all the way to the Priest’s Court.

-This week, you’ll experience what it was like to be the High Priest.
-You’ll go past the Priest’s Court to the outer sanctuary called the Lesser Holy Place where you’ll perform the annual Yom Kippur ceremony.
-You’ll interact with the other priests as they prepare the sacrifices.
-Then you’ll go behind the veil to the restricted Holy of Holies to encounter God face to face.
+This week, we’ll experience what it was like to be the High Priest from a first person perspective.
+We’ll go past the Priest’s Court to the outer sanctuary called the Lesser Holy Place where we’ll perform the annual Yom Kippur ceremony.
+We’ll interact with the other priests as they prepare the sacrifices.
+Then we’ll go behind the veil to the restricted Holy of Holies to encounter God face to face.

 The Holy of Holies